 Mail Forwarding with MailgunAugust 18, 2016

 I recently migrated DNS service for this domain to Route 53.
 Doing so meant I couldn’t use Google Domains to forward emails sent to addresses on the domain.
-Mailgun turned out to be a solid, free alternative for both receiving and sending email using a custom domain.
+Mailgun turned out to be a decent, free alternative for both receiving and sending email using a custom domain.

 Begin by signing up for a Mailgun account.
 Mailgun will process 10,000 sent or received messages a month for free.
 You can also use your free account to register up to five custom domains.